 - You have low testosterone

 - You do high-intensity exercise, endurance or mental exercise

 - Need cancer prevention

 - You are trying to get pregnant or pregnant

 I recommend using cod liver oil during the fall and winter, then stopping and using vitamin D or getting it from the sun for the spring and summer.
 This evens out the vitamin A and D in the body.
 Or use fish oil year round.

 Do You Still Need Extra Minerals with a Good Diet?

 YES.
-The best way to up your mineral content is to use Concentrace Trace Mineral Drops in your water daily.
+The best way to up your mineral content is to use DayLyte liquid drops in your water daily.

 Recipes for Liver and Heart

 If you are new to organ meats and want to get higher amounts of folate and B12 from your diet, I recommend trying these recipes to ease into it: Chicken Liver Pate Marinated Beef Heart If you have any questions or comments, please feel free.
 I always enjoy hearing from you.